AndresAlmozara/DATA_SCIENCE_PORTFOLIO/README.md

 ###

-<p align="left">Two years ago, I decided to shift my career path and become a data scientist.
-Since then, I have been dedicating myself to learning the key technologies and languages required in the field, such as Python, R, SQL, and tools like Pandas, NumPy, TensorFlow, and scikit-learn.
-I've also gained expertise in data visualization libraries like Matplotlib and Seaborn, as well as data analysis platforms like Hadoop and Spark.
-My goal is to apply these skills to solve complex problems through the analysis of large datasets.</p>
+<p align="left">Two years ago, I made the decision to transition my career towards data science.
+Since then, I have been fully committed to mastering the essential technologies and programming languages in this field, including Python, R, SQL, and powerful tools like Pandas, NumPy, TensorFlow, and scikit-learn.
+I have also developed expertise in data visualization libraries such as Matplotlib and Seaborn, along with data processing platforms like Hadoop and Spark.
+My aim is to leverage these skills to tackle complex challenges by analyzing large-scale datasets.

+Welcome to my portfolio!
+Here, you’ll find a collection of projects that highlight my abilities and knowledge in data science and analytics.</p>

 ###